mloskot/mateusz.loskot.net/posts/2010/07/07/i-have-a-confession-to-make.markdown

 ---
-title: '"I have a confession to make..."'
+title: "I have a confession to make..."
 date: 2010-07-07 11:36:14
 category: code
 layout: post